alvarogarcia7/blog_source/source/_posts/draft_jason-gorman-tdd-intensive-workshop.md

 A chance to practice arrange, act, assert

 Later, he did it some live coding to develop the same kata, practicing "TDD as if you mean it" ([Keith Braithwaite][keith-b]'s original idea).
-We discovered together the "primitive obsession" and "feature envy" smells
+We discovered together the "primitive obsession" and "feature envy" smells.
+We tried doing as few decisions as possible.

 ### Second exercise: Fibonacci sequence generator